This post has been reviewed by our registered dietitian Celine Maetti

 - BETTER SKIN – Muscle definition can keep your skin looking more youthful all over your body as it tightens up baggy skin and reduces the appearance of cellulite.

 - ORGAN FUNCTION – Studies show that muscle mass helps with organ and endocrine function in a way that was previously unknown.
 The endocrine system regulates tissue function, development and growth, the reproductive system, sleep and metabolism.
 That’s how important it is!

 - INCREASED IMMUNITY – Muscle contains immune cells and is intrinsically connected to the immune system.

-If you’re just starting out on a plant based diet, then putting a meal together with all the macronutrients required is very important.
-You can find an abundance of delicious recipes online or in social media groups, so you should never be short of exciting new meal ideas.
+You can also find an abundance of delicious recipes at ZestForever or in social media groups, so you should never be short of exciting new meal ideas.

-I actually LOVE my food more now I only eat mostly whole foods.
-This may sound strange considering I have seemingly cut out some large food groups, but this it’s so totally and unequivocally true.
-You will find that once you’re eating foods in their whole and natural state your taste buds will come alive in a way they never have before.
+You will find that once you’re eating foods in their whole and natural state, your taste buds will come alive in a way they never have before.
 You will appreciate food for the life giving nutrition that it gives you, rather than loading up on junk or high sugar foods that actually deaden your taste buds (and your body for that matter).

 - Wholegrain rice

 - Wholegrain pasta